mesonbuild/meson/docs/markdown/Custom-build-targets.md

 `${prefix}/subdir/output.bin`.
 Variable substitution works just like it does for source generation.

+See [Generating Sources](Generating-sources.md) for more information on this topic.

 ## Details on compiler invocations

 Meson only permits you to specify one command to run.
 This is by